srtandon/GuidedCapstone/README.md

-# GuidedCapstone
-Unit 6 Guided Capstone Project Repo
+# Springboard Guided Capstone: Predicting Prices
+Using a predictive model in jupyter notebooks.

+Archived 9/18/2024